-2. If a disputing Party believes that a panelist is in violation of the code of conduct, the disputing Parties shall consult and if they agree, the panelist shall be removed and a new panelist shall be selected in accordance with this Article.
+- 2. Panelists shall normally be selected from the roster.
+Any disputing Party may exercise a peremptory challenge against any individual not on the roster who is proposed as a panelist by a disputing Party within 15 days after the individual has been proposed. - 3.
+If a disputing Party believes that a panelist is in violation of the code of conduct, the disputing Parties shall consult and if they agree, the panelist shall be removed and a new panelist shall be selected in accordance with this Article.

-Article 21.10: Rules of Procedure
+Article 20.10: Rules of Procedure

-1. The Parties shall establish by the date of entry into force of this Agreement Model Rules of Procedure, which shall ensure:

-(a) a right to at least one hearing before the panel, which, subject to subparagraph (e), shall be open to the public;

-- (b) an opportunity for each disputing Party to provide initial and rebuttal written submissions; - (c) that each participating Party's written submissions, written versions of its oral statement, and written responses to a request or questions from the panel shall be public, subject to subparagraph (e); - (d) that the panel will consider requests from non-governmental entities in the disputing Parties' territories to provide written views regarding the dispute that may assist the panel in evaluating the submissions and arguments of the disputing Parties; - (e) the protection of confidential information; - (f) that the Parties have the right to make and receive written submissions and make and hear oral arguments in either English or Spanish; and - (g) that unless otherwise agreed by the disputing Parties, hearings shall be held in the capital of the Party complained against.
+- 1. The Commission shall establish by the date of entry into force of this Agreement Model Rules of Procedure, which shall ensure: - (a) a right to at least one hearing before the panel, which, subject to subparagraph (e), shall be open to the public; - (b) an opportunity for each disputing Party to provide initial and rebuttal written submissions; - (c) that each participating Party's written submissions, written versions of its oral statement, and written responses to a request or questions from the panel shall be public, subject to subparagraph (e); - (d) that the panel will consider requests from non-governmental entities in the disputing Parties' territories to provide written views regarding the dispute that may assist the panel in evaluating the submissions and arguments of the disputing Parties; and - (e) the protection of confidential information. - 2.
+Unless the disputing Parties otherwise agree, the panel shall conduct its proceedings in accordance with the Model Rules of Procedure. - 3.
+The Commission may modify the Model Rules of Procedure. - 4.
+Unless the disputing Parties otherwise agree within 20 days from the date of the delivery of the request for the establishment of the panel, the terms of reference shall be: - "To examine, in the light of the relevant provisions of this Agreement, the matter referenced in the panel request and to make findings, determinations, and recommendations as provided in Articles 20.10.6 and 20.13.3 and to deliver the written reports referred to in Articles 20.13 and 20.14." - 5.
+If a complaining Party in its panel request has identified that a measure has nullified or impaired benefits, in the sense of Annex 20.2, the terms of reference shall so indicate.